Cornell-CLO-YangCenter/magpieDirectWrite/main_microcontroller_firmware/examples/continuous_recording/README.md

+## RWA updates 9/10/2025

+In an attempt to reduce the SD recording dropout rate, this version of the code miniizes the use of FATFS.
+FATFS is still used to open and close the file, and to enable contiguous sectors in the file using f_expand.
+However, FATFS did not allow for pre-erasing all the contiguous sectors, which is now done using SDHC low-level functions.
+The streaming write is also done using direct writes to the SD card control regeisters (using the struct provided in the mdsk).
+Another change is that the streaming write can be non-blocking, and uses a built-in dma channel to offload the processor during the write cycle (there's a callback function that is called when it is done).
+There is a #define at the top of main() that can be used to set BLOCKING or NON-BLOCKING behavior.

 ## Description

 - This demo reads audio samples from the ADC at 384kHz and writes .wav files with various sample rates and bit depths to the SD cards